 - Farming statistics - final land use, livestock populations and agricultural workforce as at 1 June 2018, England - Gov.UK

 - Visualising the impacts of a reduction in beef and sheep farming on some of England’s most cherished landscapes - AHDB

-- Livestock and Climate Change: The Facts - AHDB
+- British Livestock and Climate Change - NFU 2017

 - Does red meat cause cancer?
 Blogspot